What is an ENFP?

 ENFP personality types are known for their incredible way of inspiring and bringing out the beauty and imagination in everyday life.
 Because of their intuitive, adventurous nature, they have a way of infusing excitement into every day life.
 Along with their eye for possibility, these personalities also have a deep love of humanity and the world itself.
 Because of this, they excel at careers that make use of their creativity, people skills, and ability to think outside the box.

 As natural explorers at heart, ENFPs usually enjoy careers that offer a variety of tasks.
 Sticking to the same old routine day after day will make them bored unless they are doing meaningful work that aligns with their values.
 Due to their natural joy of getting people involved and excited, they excel at bringing others on board to new business ventures or humanitarian pursuits.
 Because they like dealing with many moving pieces, they can also handle multi-tasking and chaos better than many types.

 Think you might be this personality type?
 Take our questionnaire to find out!

 What Does ENFP Stand For?

 E = Extroversion.
-ENFPs focus outwards on the world around them before they inwardly reflect on their subjective perceptions.
+“I focus outwards on the world around me before I inwardly reflect on my subjective perceptions.”

 N = iNtuition.
-ENFPs prefer focusing on abstract possibilities and ideas rather than concrete data.
-They prefer imagining what could be rather than dwelling on what “is.”
+“I prefer focusing on abstract possibilities and ideas rather than concrete data.
+I enjoy imagining what could be rather than dwelling on what “is.””

 F = Feeling.
-ENFPs apply personal values and ethics to decision-making.
-They want to live in congruence with their moral code and they consider the emotional impact a decision will have on others.
+“I apply personal values and ethics to my decision-making.
+I want to live in congruence with my moral code and I consider the emotional impact a decision will have on others.”

 P = Perceiving.
-ENFPs like having a lot of options and tend to be adaptable and spontaneous.
-They like to mix work with play and enjoy an exploratory approach to life.
+“I like having a lot of options and tend to be adaptable and spontaneous.
+I like to mix work with play and enjoy an exploratory approach to life.”

 - Driving Force: To generate ideas, possibilities, and new ways of doing things.
 To explore theories, innovate, and create opportunities.